Bailando 2021: Round 7: "Singing"

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Ángel de Brito, Guillermina Valdés, Jimena Barón, Hernán Piquín.

 The celebrities will have to sing in live one (or more) song(s).
 The professionals will not have the obligation to sing, but they can do it if they wish.
 They can also include dance in their performance.

 In this round, Sofía Jiménez returned temporarily to sing, but she has not yet recovered from the injury to be able to dance.
 For this reason, she will be replaced again by Mariela Anchipi in the next round.

 All couples will have a singing choreographer.
 In addition, in this round there will be a choreographer chief of singing: Sebastián Mazzoni.

-From July 22 to August 2, Valdés returned to the judging panel but this time to replace Carolina Ardohain, who went on leave as she became a mother.
+From 22 July to 2 August, Valdés returned to the judging panel but this time to replace Carolina Ardohain, who went on leave as she became a mother.